 Mileage reimbursement can constitute a hefty portion of these expenses, so keeping a close eye on whether employee reports are accurate is crucial.

 Otherwise, you risk spending more money reimbursing your employees, falling victim to odometer rollback fraud, or, even worse, getting into a legal dispute with the IRS over incorrect odometer readings.

 Before deciding on GPS vs. odometer accuracy and which method is better for your business, we must understand how each of the two works.

 Simply put, the odometer is a device that measures the distance a vehicle has traveled by counting wheel rotations and multiplying them by the tire circumference.

 The tire circumference is calculated by multiplying its diameter by pi or 3.1416.

 This is a pretty simple mechanism that has been in use for decades.
-Although there are mechanical, digital, or electromechanical, they all work by recording the number of wheel rotations.
+Although mechanical, digital, or electromechanical, they all work by recording the number of wheel rotations.

 The main difference is in the technology used.
 Since digital odometers are more sophisticated, they’re considered more accurate than their mechanical counterparts.

-It's worth mentioning no law regulates odometer accuracy.
-However, it plays an important role in reimbursing your employees.
-However, the Federal Odometer Act forbids tampering with the vehicle mileage, but that's something that you have to pay attention to when purchasing a second-hand business vehicle.
+It’s also worth mentioning no law regulates odometer accuracy.
+However, the Federal Odometer Act forbids tampering with vehicle mileage, but that’s something that you have to pay attention to when purchasing a second-hand business vehicle.

 Here are the main reasons why the odometer might be off.